kubecase/kubecase/README.md

 ## 📌 What is KubeCase?

-**KubeCase** is your Kubernetes detective assistant — built to sniff out misconfigurations, report on health, and make troubleshooting faster and smarter.
-It delivers actionable insights into workload health through clean, readable reports — with the flair of a golden doodle detective on the case. 🐶
+**KubeCase** is your Kubernetes detective assistant.
+It is built to sniff out misconfigurations, report on health, and make troubleshooting faster and smarter.
+It delivers actionable insights into workload health through clean, readable reports with the flair of a golden doodle detective on the case. 🐶

 ---